-The choice of long-term assumptions, as set out in the Scheme's Statement of Funding Principles dated 28 June 2022 is the responsibility of the Trustee, in agreement with the Company, after taking my advice.
+The choice of long-term assumptions, as set out in the Scheme's Statement of Funding Principles dated 22 April 2025 is the responsibility of the Trustee, in agreement with the Company, after taking my advice.
 They are only assumptions; they are not predictions and there is no guarantee that they will be borne out in practice.
 In fact I would expect the Scheme's experience from time to time to be better or worse than that assumed.
 The Trustee and the Company must be aware that there are uncertainties and risks involved in any course of action they choose based on results derived from these assumptions.

 The funding of the Scheme is subject to a number of risks and it is not possible to make an allowance for all such risks in providing our advice.
 Unless stated, no explicit allowance has been made for any particular risk.
-In particular, no explicit allowance has been made for climate-related risks.
+The Trustee has considered how climate-related risks might manifest themselves within the Scheme and the assumptions adopted for the funding of the Scheme are intended to contain an appropriate degree of prudence taking into account these risks.